Victoria-H/louis/README.md

 2009
-BAC ES Equivalent to A levels/High School Diploma in Ecomomics and Mathematics
+BAC ES Equivalent to A levels/High School Diploma in Economics and Mathematics